treachery0/ao3-dark-theme/README.md

 ## Customize and build it yourself

 If you'd like to modify the skin, change the source files instead of the output CSS.
 You have easy control over all colors and other variables in `src/theme.css`.
-To create the output files site skins can use, make your you have Node.js 22 installed, then run:
+To create the output files site skins can use, make sure you have Node.js 22 installed, then run:

 ```